aarong/feedme-server-core/README.md

 2. `ares` (Object) is an `ActionResponse` object enabling the server to respond to the request.

+If there is no listener attached to the `action` event, then the server immediately returns an `ActionResponse` message indicating failure when a valid `Action` message is received (error code `"INTERNAL_ERROR"`).

 #### feedOpen

 Emitted when the server receives a valid `FeedOpen` message.

-If there is no listener attached to the `feedOpen` event, then the server immediately returns a `FeedOpenResponse` message indicating failure (error code `"INTERNAL_ERROR"`) when a valid `FeedOpen` message is received.

 Arguments passed to the listeners: